denisakira/book-api/README.md

 ## Description

 This is an API for managing books.
+It has basic CRUD endpoints, and uses OpenLibrary to add extra information.

+The book data from OpenLibrary is added to records in the moment of their creation, or when an update involves the ISBN field.

 ## Technologies